Application naming guidelines

 The name of your production application should be the same name as your organisation.
 This is because if you have customers, we show the application name when they give permission.

 Using a name your users recognise is better than a string of letters or numbers.

 Using HMRC in the name

-Using HMRC, or making any reference to HMRC as part of the name is not allowed and will result in your application being rejected.
+Using HMRC, or making any reference to HMRC as part of the name is not allowed and we may reject your request for production credentials.

 ‘The same’ means a name that’s either identical, or where the only difference is punctuation or a special character.
 For example, Fast Track Tax App is treated the same as F@st Track Tax App.

 ‘Similar’ means a name that’s close enough to another to confuse users.
 For example, Fast Track Tax App is too similar to Fast Trax Tax App.